carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > ## Genome annotation services
-> To learn more about prokka you can read [Seemann T. 2014](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
+> To learn more about Prokka you can read [Seemann T. 2014](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
 Other valuable web-based genome annotation services are [RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/).
 Both provide a web-user interface where you can store your private genomes and share them with your colleagues.
 If you want to use RAST as a command-line tool you can try the docker container [myRAST](https://github.com/nselem/myrast).
 {: .callout}